govex/COVID-19/data_tables/README.md

 - data_tables/vaccine_data/ contains U.S. and Global vaccination data
 - data_tables/JHU_USCounty_map/ contains production files for the U.S. dashboard
 - data_tables/Data_for_UScounty_map/ contains data for the U.S. dashboard
+- US_reporting_frequency.csv contains information about the cadence of reporting for each state territory.

 ## Data sources